 A police detective, also referred to as a criminal investigator, is a sworn law enforcement professional who investigates felony (and sometimes misdemeanor) crimes.
-Criminal investigators conduct investigations, gather evidence, and prepare cases for prosecution.
-They gather intelligence, analyze information, prepare reports for prosecution, and testify in court.
+Criminal investigators conduct investigations, gather evidence, and build and prepare cases to help ensure prosecutors are able to get a conviction, and often even testify in court themselves.<!- mfunc search_btn -> <!- /mfunc search_btn -> <!- mfunc feat_school ->

 These highly skilled law enforcement professionals are called upon to: